lemon857/DeepDungeons/README.md

 # Items desctiption

+Items have a four tiers: `common`, `uncommon`, `startling`, `incredible`
-Now game have two items - key and knife
+Now game have five items - key, knife, bone, row, leather
-Key have unique color which open only one locked door
+key have unique color which open only one locked door
-Knife is a base weapon
+knife is a base weapon
+bone, row and leather - common items for craft

+# Mobs desctiption

+Mobs like items have a four tiers: `humble`, `general`, `wicked`, `aggressive`
+Now game have one mob - skeleton

 # Attack description